-Disaster Recovery – Do you have a Plan?
+Disaster Strikes!
+Do you have a Recovery Plan?

-When you think of natural disasters, your mind probably doesn’t jump straight to waste management.
-But natural disasters like hurricanes, tornadoes and wildfires can produce hundreds of tons of debris in an exceptionally short period of time, and disrupt the day- to-day waste removal process in affected communities.
+Your mind probably doesn’t jump straight to waste management when you think of natural disasters.
+But natural disasters like hurricanes, tornadoes and wildfires can produce hundreds of tons of debris in a relatively short period of time, and significantly disrupts the day-to-day waste removal process in affected communities.

-2017’s hurricane season was one for the record books.
+The 2020 hurricane season was one for the record books with an extraordinary 30 named storms – the highest on record – and 6 major hurricanes which is tied for second highest on record.
 Storms battered the Southeastern U.S., the Gulf Coast and the Caribbean, causing billions of dollars’ worth of damage.
 And with warming ocean temperatures due to climate change, many experts believe that hurricanes will more consistently be classed as ‘major’ in the years to come.

 While you can’t control when natural disasters will strike, you can control how prepared your business is for those disasters.
 From hurricanes pounding the coasts, to tornadoes affecting the Midwest region, businesses need to have a formal disaster preparedness and recovery plan in place for their waste management.